 Like I mentioned above, what gives a messenger bot the upper hand in the marketing world is the unique opportunity to build a more personal and human relationship with a customer.
 Hence why writing killer content is of the utmost importance.

 So, how do you ensure you’re going to get the best results?
 To start, before you begin writing copy, remember to keep it simple, keep it conversational, and always have a clear and concise goal in mind.
 If you know the end goal (for the user), you’ll have a much easier time guiding the bot’s trajectory and walking users through to the finish line.

-That’s always number one, but there are a few “best practice” bot components you should consider doing to make sure your bot is working hard for results.
+That’s always number one, but there are a few “Facebook marketing best practices” bot components you should consider doing to make sure your bot is working hard for results.
 You can start by telling participants how your bot will help them.
 What’s in it for them?
 Why will this conversation be a good use of their time?
 Call out your bots capabilities and the value it has to offer.

 Ask only what you need to know to move a customer down the funnel.
 Make sure your questions are clear, easy to answer, and cover your bases to reach that initial goal.
 A good way to ensure that the bot will keep the customer on track is to create buttons or quick replies with calls to action sprinkled throughout the sequence.
 There’s no reason to have someone spend more time with the bot than they need to.